abevoelker/blog/_posts/2018-04-05-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide-part-1.md

 ### Kubernetes Engine

 Now let's create a Kubernetes cluster to run our app.
-For our database instance we used a very small machine type, but for GKE clusters I've found it runs smoother using `n1-standard-1` (1 vCPU, 3.75GB RAM) versus using the smaller [shared-core machine types](https://cloud.google.com/compute/pricing#sharedcore) +`g1-small` (0.5 vCPU, 1.7GB RAM) or `f1-micro` (0.2 vCPU, 0.6GB RAM).
-I think having a lot of small, weak machines in a cluster makes it hard to allocate the workload effectively (e.g. one machine may not be enough to run more than one, or maybe not even one large job).

-Anyway, in this case the demo would *probably* work fine with `g1-small` but I'm going to stick with `n1-standard-1` just to be on the safe side, so you don't see odd errors related to not enough resources when K8s allocates pods.
+For our database instance we used the smallest machine type available, but for GKE clusters we have to choose an instance type with enough resources to allocate workloads effectively.

+The smallest VM instance type is currently `f1-micro`, weighing in at 0.2 vCPU and 0.6GB RAM which is a bit too shrimpy for our purposes (workloads will likely fail to allocate).
+Instead we're going to use `g1-small`, which is the next size up at 0.5 vCPU and 1.7GB RAM.
+It's still a [shared-core machine type](https://cloud.google.com/compute/pricing#sharedcore), which we probably wouldn't want to use for a high-traffic production app, but for our demo - and probably for most side project-type apps - it's fine.[^n1-standard-1]

+[^n1-standard-1]:
+    A previous version of this post advised using `n1-standard-1` (1 vCPU, 3.75GB RAM) for the cluster, which is the base level of the standard (non-shared-core) machine types.
+After testing it out I've decided `g1-small` is sufficient so I've revised the instructions.

 First we have to enable the Container API: